Bing0222/Bing0222/README.md

 ## Welcome to my Repository!

 - Here I have collected my personal projects!
-- I am intereted in deep-learning and computer vision!
+- I am intereted in machine learning and deep-learning in computer vision!
+- Write some data analyze project in SQL and python!
 - Still learning and coding!
 - Have a look around!! 🙌🏻🙌🏻😜
 <!--